JoshuaStorm/meetable/README.md

 # meetable
 A lightweight, no-fuss meeting scheduler.
 Calendar importing saves you the work of cross referencing your calendar with everyone elses, or inputting it by hand.

+## April 15, 2017 (Casey)
+- Merge UI update into the 'meetings' branch.
+The update adds three tabs, 'Schedule a Meeting', 'Invites', 'Meetings' which fold out upon being clicked.
+It also inlines the modal for scheduling a meeting.

 ## April 13, 2017 (Josh)
 - Refactored getFullCalendarEvents by David's request.
 Separated getting and putting into the database.
 Considers all calendars by default.
 - Made progress (?) on fixing our Heroku OAuth problem.
 Getting some weirdness going on where it works fine on my machine but not on others.
 Not sure what's going on.